a-thousand-channels/ORTE-backend/README.md

 Backend application for creating and managing places/POIs (or in german "Orte"),  formatted text and assets like images, audio and video on a web-based map.
 Additionally relations between places can be set.
 Output is a public available API w/JSON or exportable as CSV/JSON/GeoJSON data.
 It has also some extra features like visualising relations between places and a map to go feature (see below).

-Based on Ruby on Rails 5, MySQL/MariaDB, jQuery, Leaflet and Foundation 6.
+Based on Ruby on Rails 6.1, Ruby 3, MySQL/MariaDB, jQuery, Leaflet and Foundation 6.

 Contributions to this application are appreciated (see below).